munificent/finch/doc/markdown/expressions.markdown

 ### Operators

-Any sequence of punctuation characters can be used to define an operator, but don't go too crazy.
+One or more punctuation characters defines an *operator*.
+You can define whatever operators you like, but don't go too crazy.
 The goal here is not to make your code look like comic strip profanity:

     ' valid punctuation characters
     + - ! @ # $ % ^ & * = < > / ? ~